parts of indian constitution

 Chapter VI – Subordinate Courts (Articles 233 to 237)

-These articles tell us about the appointment, and validation of the district judges.
+These articles tell us about the appointment and validation of the district judges.

 Part VII- State in the B part of the First Schedule Repealed by Const.
 (7th Amendment) Act, 1956 [Article- 238 (Repealed)]

 Part 7 of the Indian Constitution deals with the states under Part B of the first schedule.
 It focused on the princely states.
-The 7th Amendment repealed this part in 1956, reflecting the evolving nature of these parts of Indian Constitution and the integration of princely states into the Indian Union.
+The 7th Amendment repealed this part in 1956, reflecting the evolving nature of these parts of the Indian Constitution and the integration of princely states into the Indian Union.

 Part VIII- The Union Territories (Articles 239 to 242)